zephyrproject-rtos/zephyr/samples/net/vlan/README.rst

 Setting up Linux Host
 =====================

-The :file:`samples/net/vlan/vlan-setup-linux.sh` provides a script that can be executed on the Linux host.
-It creates two VLANs on the Linux host and creates routes to Zephyr.
+The :zephyr_file:`samples/net/vlan/vlan-setup-linux.sh` provides a script that can be executed on the Linux host.
+It creates two VLAN interfaces *vlan.100* and *vlan.200* on the Linux host and creates routes to Zephyr.

 If everything is configured correctly, you will be able to successfully execute the following commands on the Linux host.